senofsky/kestrel/README.md

 # kestrel
-A library for detecting litter in a video stream
+A library for detecting trash in images and video streams